Don’t Follow the Mold

 It takes longer to grow your business your way but it feels so good to go to work day in and out and when it’s your business and not you trying to fit into a mold or doing what you think worked for someone else.

 I’d love to hear your goals and any questions or celebrations on how you are running your Pilates business.
 You can share them in the comments below or contact me here.

 This week we have a deep dive in Social Media ads, going LIVE, trolls, and scheduling.
 You may wonder if you need to use social media for your marketing or if it’s even working.
-We will be talking about that starting June 22nd so register for this webinar here.
-Or, check out our entire summer series.
+Check out our entire summer series.
 Because I am so dedicated to you running your Pilates business